Sweet Briar College in Paris

 - Fees: Students pay Haverford tuition, room, and partial board to Haverford College.
 Haverford will then be responsible for submitting payment to the program.
 Airfare is included in the tuition fee for fall and year students and thus will not be deducted from your Haverford College tuition.

 Juniors with a 3.0 GPA or higher may apply.
 Students must have a junior class standing by the start of the program.
 Students must have completed two years of pre-college French and two years of college-level French (or the equivalent), with at least one course in literature, language, or civilization beyond the intermediate level.
-It is preferred that students be enrolled in a French course the semester before they are expecting to study abroad.
+Students must be enrolled in a French course the semester prior to study abroad.
 The Spring GPA requirement is higher than the Fall.
 Some exceptions are made based on French Faculty recommendation.
 A course in French or European history is also recommended.
 French Majors/ Minors must take two of their courses in French at one of the universities.

 Sweet Briar Courses offered in French Language, French Literature, French Civilization, Art History, French Theater, and International Affairs.
 Students are encouraged to take most of their courses at French universities, where they can choose from a wide range of courses in humanities, social sciences and natural sciences.